What is a cookie?

 What are session cookies used for?

 Without cookies, websites and their servers have no memory.
 Without a cookie every time you open a new web page, the server will treat you like a completely new visitor.
 Without cookies, a website won’t be able to tell if you’ve already logged in as every new instance (every new tab) has no knowledge of your previous interactions with the website.

 Websites typically use session cookies to ensure that you are recognized when you move from page to page within one site and that any important information you have entered is remembered.
 For example, if an e-commerce site did not use session cookies then items placed in a shopping basket would disappear by the time you reach the checkout.
 You can choose to accept or deny session cookies by changing the settings in your browser.

 What are persistent cookies used for?

-A persistent cookie enables a website to remember you on subsequent visits, speeding up and enhancing your experience of services or functions offered.
+A persistent cookie enables a website to remember you on subsequent visits, speeding up and enhancing your experience or functions offered.